SAP-samples/teched2023-AD180v/exercises/0_Setup_Trial_Landscape/3_spa-subscribe-free-trial/spa-subscribe-free-trial.md

 7. After assigning roles, your **Role Collections** section should look like this:

     ![Trial](007.png)

+**Repeat these steps for the newly created identity provider and also assign the same role collections.**

 8. Navigate to **Instances and Subscriptions** and choose the **Go to Application** icon.